 Give Slack a try, here:

-Automate – Best App Integration Software
+Zapier – Best App Integration Software

 Countless apps have official integrations with each other and many on this list do as well.
-But, when apps don’t have these you need software like Automate to optimise your workflow and maximise productivity.
+But, when apps don’t have these you need software like Zapier to optimise your workflow and maximise productivity.

 As a result, it’s possible to create simple one-to-one automations or multi-app workflows within minutes.
-The user experience is clean, robust and trustworthy which is important when your workflow relies on it.
+The user experience is clean, robust and feels trustworthy which is important when your workflow relies on it.

 Notion – Best Work Management App